 Immediately after the attack on Pearl Harbor, Jacqueline Cochran, one of the most well-known aviators of that time, tried to interest the Army Air Corps in women pilots who would be trained to fly military aircraft within the United States.
 When that effort failed, she recruited a group of women pilots to serve in the British Air Transport Auxiliary.
-She accompanied them to England, then returned to the U.S. to recruit a second group.
+She accompanied them to England, then returned to the United States to recruit a second group.
 There she learned the WAFS had been created and convinced Gen. “Hap” Arnold of the Army Air Corps that the WAFS would be unable to supply all the women pilots that would be needed.
-Both Cochran and Gen. Arnold were opposed to enrollment of women pilots in the WAC.
+Both Cochran and Arnold were opposed to enrollment of women pilots in the WAC.

 They ferried planes, tested them, delivered them for repair, performed check flights, put flying time on new engines, towed targets for anti-aircraft gunnery practice, flew searchlight tracking missions, instructed male pilot cadets and performed many other tasks.
-Later, when the organization was moved to Avenger Field, Sweetwater, Texas, Cochran began accepting women cadets into an intensive training program.
+Later, when the organization was moved to Avenger Field in Sweetwater, Texas, Cochran began accepting women cadets into an intensive training program.
 The cadets had to be licensed pilots with at least 35 hours of flying time.

 Four members of the United States Women's Airforce Service Pilots (WASPs) receive final instructions as they chart a cross-country course on the flight line of a U.S. airport.

-Cochran pressed for full militarization of the WASP but resisted making it part of the WAC; she insisted it remain a women’s pilot organization whose members could only be assigned to flight duties.
+Cochran pressed for full militarization of WASP but resisted making it part of WAC; she insisted it remain a women’s pilot organization whose members could only be assigned to flight duties.
 One of her reasons for this was that WAC recruits had to be at least 21 years old and could not have children under 14 (some of the WASP’s most experienced pilots were mothers of young children).
-WASP were accepted as young as 18 if the woman had a pilot’s license and flight experience.
+WASPs were accepted as young as 18 if the woman had a pilot’s license and flight experience.

-Then Cochran and Gen. Arnold went back to Congress where a bill (HR 4219) to make the WASP a women’s service within the U.S. Army Air Force had been ignored since its introduction in September 1941.
+Then Cochran and Arnold went back to Congress where a bill (HR 4219) to make WASP a women’s service within the U.S. Army Air Force had been ignored since its introduction in September 1941.
 On June 21, 1944, it was defeated by 19 votes, despite vigorous lobbying efforts.